*2024 – The weather and conditions have been very poor for bees for a couple of years now which has led to a hault in testing here.

 2. The Honey Pot – Jar Design

-Just out of interest I’ll just compare the distribution of Honey and Pollen Pots between the jars and maybe the speed at which they fill.
+Out of interest I’ll just compare the distribution of Honey and Pollen Pots between the jars and maybe the speed at which they fill.
 I have two hives set up with these triple honey jars.
 The Honey Jar idea is only intended for sampling honey and not for large harvesting of honey.
 These Honey Jars are usually used just as a single jar on the Goodrich designed box

 Update Below: 12/04/2022